Getting started in commercial fishing

 - what type of fishing you intend doing, in which location and when

-- any recent changes, known as investment warnings, for the fishery you are interested in
+- if there are any investment warnings for the fishery you are interested in

-- whether your boat meets the size and power limits
+- whether your boat meets the fishery requirements (length and tender restrictions apply)

-Details of licences, permits, and quota holdings for commercial fishing, and developmental approvals are held in the fisheries register of authorities.
+Details of licences, permits and quota authorities for commercial fishing are held in the fisheries register of authorities.

 For more information about getting started in Queensland's commercial fisheries, phone Fisheries Queensland on 13 25 23.